- Memories of Nicholas Schaffner and The Beatles Forever - January 4, 2026

 Commenter D.N. just coined a phrase that I really love: “Beatles folk memory,” which I took to mean “how the Beatles phenomenon, and the experience of being a fan of theirs, was experienced by fans.”
 I think it’s a tremendously useful concept.

 The folk memory of first-generation fans is easiest to track, not only because it left huge traces in the mainstream monoculture, but because it was a truly generational experience.
 We’ve all seen the wonderful “Sprout of a New Generation” clip above—according to this blog, the lady’s name is Bonnie Von Lobenstein; when I think of first-generation fans, I think of Bonnie.
 They were young, and utterly unironic in their love of the group.
 And just as they threw themselves behind the moptop era Fabs as something Big and Important, they did the same with the Psychedelic Fabs, and the post-68 Hairy Fabs.
 The Fabs are theirs, and they are the Fabs, in a way that the rest of us—okay, I’ll just speak for myself—can find a little much at times.
-When you talk to a lot of Baby Boomers, it’s as if liking The Beatles conferred some hand in making The Beatles special.
+When you talk to a lot of Baby Boomers, it’s as if liking The Beatles conferred some tiny collaborative role in the Beatles’ genius.
 It doesn’t matter how cool you grew up to be, it seems like everyone who was between 8 and 20 in February 1964 has written about watching the Fabs on Ed Sullivan.
 And there are even collections of these memories, in books like Beatleness by Candy Leonard (who I met once at Beatlefest and thought was just tops).

 But one of the most interesting things about The Beatles phenomenon is how it has persisted over generations, something that really hadn’t happened before.
 Teen crazes burned bright, then flamed out; The Beatles themselves expected this fate.
 The Rudy Valentino cult was burned out by 1930; Frank Sinatra’s bobby sox phase was done by the end of the war.
 Even Elvis, the King of Rock ‘n’ Roll, really only lasted three years.
 If you were a kid during those times, Valentino or Sinatra or Elvis imprinted on you for good…but it was a rare kid from the next generation or two who became really passionate about those faded icons.